beginning of content

 Why do I feel so tired during pregnancy?

-Towards the end of pregnancy, you might feel tired because you’re carrying more weight and not sleeping as well as usual.
+Towards the end of your pregnancy, you might feel tired because you’re carrying more weight and not sleeping as well as usual.

 Getting enough sleep is important for you and your baby.
 This can be hard because sleep is different when you’re pregnant.